Rushikesh280662/Amazon-S3-Bucket-Uploading-Objects-Hands-On-Practice/README.md

-# ☁️Hands-on Practice: Amazon S3 Upload & Access an Image Using ACL (Enable / Disable)
+# ☁️Hands-on Practice: Amazon S3 Upload & Access an Image Using ACL (Enable)

 ## 📘Overview
 This hands-on lab shows how to create S3 buckets, upload an image object, and verify browser access using different ACL-related settings.
 You will perform two flows: